lpm vs Overmind

 Switching from Overmind

-I already have a Procfile for Overmind — do I have to throw it away?
+• I already have a Procfile for Overmind — do I have to throw it away?

-You'll convert the lines, but the shape is the same. lpm uses a small YAML config at ~/.lpm/projects/<name>.yml where each service is a name and a command — exactly like your Procfile.
-Keep the Procfile in the repo if Foreman or Heroku still needs it; lpm just reads its own config alongside.Does lpm require tmux?
+You'll convert the lines, but the shape is the same. lpm keeps each project in a small per-project config file you can read, edit, and commit — each service is just a name and a command, exactly like your Procfile.
+Keep the Procfile in the repo if Foreman or Heroku still needs it; lpm just reads its own config alongside.

 Click the service in the sidebar and its pane takes focus with full scrollback and an interactive prompt, so you can hit a debugger, run a pry session, or send input to just that one process.
-From the CLI you can stream a single service's output the same way.Can I use lpm on a remote dev box over SSH?

 lpm treats each project as a group of services with its own sidebar entry, so you can run Claude Code against one project's running web + worker while Codex hits another — every agent's output visible at once in separate panes, with no tab juggling and no port collisions between projects.

 Keep Overmind's per-process control.
-Skip the hands-on tmux.
+Skip the tmux.

 Download for macOS